jreisz/games/README.md

 Saving/loading (either server side or client side).
 Unit tests.
 Add a page that list all the games played by the user.
-The table must still appear if the page is refreshed.
++The table must still appear if the page is refreshed.
 The columns
 Start Time.
 Format: MM-DD-YYYY hh:mm (12hr format)
 End Time: Format: MM-DD-YYYY hh:mm (12hr format)